Best Of16 min read

 Inmotion

-InMotion rounds out the list as the strongest option for small businesses that need a bit more reliability and a professional feel.
-They include free business email (which not every host does at this price), solid NVMe SSD storage, and a generous 90-day money-back guarantee.
-Support is available via live chat, phone, and email — and it's actually good quality.
-They're known for longer, more thorough responses than most budget hosts, which matters when you're running a real business and something breaks at 10pm on a Thursday.
+InMotion rounds out our list as the strongest pick for small businesses that need more reliability and a professional feel.
+Free business email is included — not every host does this at this price — plus solid NVMe SSD storage and a generous 90-day money-back guarantee.
+Support is available via live chat, phone, and email, and it's actually good.
+They're known for thorough, helpful responses compared to most budget hosts, which matters when something breaks on a Thursday night and you need it fixed.

-Starting around $2.99/mo, they're priced comparably to the rest of the list.
-Their BoldGrid website builder comes included free, which is a nice option for small business owners who don't want to deal with WordPress right away.
+At ~$2.99/mo to start, pricing is competitive.
+Their BoldGrid website builder comes free, which is nice for small business owners who'd rather not mess with WordPress initially.

 Key Features: